MatthewJansen/Vectorized-Neural-Network/README.md

 Python implementation for a fully connected, vectorized neural network which I wrote for the purpose of displaying and challenging my understanding of neural networks.

-Neural networks computational graph structure which consists of layers of nodes called ’neurons’ which have biases and connecting weighted edges called ’synapses’.
+Neural networks are computational graph structures consisting of layers of nodes called ’neurons’ which have biases, and are connected by weighted edges called ’synapses’.

 **The process of training a neural network consists of three steps:**